D3DEnergetic/FIDASIM/docs/user-guide/index.md

 {: style="text-align: center" }

 Both the fast-neutral and the photon contain information about the velocity of fast-ion before it was neutralized.
-There are two types diagnostics that take advantage of this fact: Fast-ion D-α (FIDA) diagnostics and Neutral Partile Analyzers (NPA).
+There are two types diagnostics that take advantage of this fact: Fast-ion D-α (FIDA) diagnostics and Neutral Particle Analyzers (NPA).
 The interpretation of the diagnostic signals requires modeling of the above process which has a complicated dependence on the plasma parameters, electromagnetic fields, and neutral beam and diagnostic geometry.

 Towards this end, FIDASIM was created.